CCrashZer0/Ignite/Ignite.md

 ## Disclaimer - Your IP address will be different!
 ---
-## Objectives
-1. Locate the User.txt

-2. Locate the Root.txt
----
 ## Scanning and Enumeration
 We are going to start this with a simple nmap scan to see what ports are open.
 Command: `nmap -T4 -sC -sV -oN nmap\inital <ip>`